 Community Manager at GENIVI and Luxoft

-Jeremiah Foster is Community Manager at GENIVI and Luxoft, working on open source automotive software initiatives.
+Jeremiah Foster is Community Manager at GENIVI and Luxoft, working on open source projects in the automotive industry.

 Jim Wright